The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Direct train||Yes, there are 3 direct trains a day|

-Trains from Rome to Geneva cover the 432 miles (696 km) long journey taking on average 12 h 54 min with our travel partners like Frecciarossa or Trenitalia.
+Trains from Rome to Geneva cover the 432 miles (696 km) long journey taking on average 12 h 26 min with our travel partners like Frecciarossa or Trenitalia.
 Normally, there are 3 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this journey for as low as £89, but the average price of train tickets is £114.
+While the average ticket price for this route costs around £101, you can find the cheapest train ticket for as low as £62.
 Travellers depart most frequently from Roma Termini and arrive in Genève.

 Travel between Rome, Italy and Geneva, Switzerland by train is: Partially open.